An On-Demand Seminar Taught by

 - Time-dependent covariates: Many explanatory variables (like income or blood pressure) change in value over time.
 How do you put such variables in a regression analysis?

 Makeshift solutions to these questions can lead to severe biases.
 Survival methods are explicitly designed to deal with censoring and time-dependent covariates in a statistically correct way.
-Originally developed by biostatisticians, these methods have become popular in sociology, demography, psychology, economics, political science, and marketing.
+Originally developed by biostatisticians, these methods have become popular in sociology, demography, psychology, economics, political science, marketing, and many other fields.

 How you will benefit from this seminar